artdev-hash/100-Days-of-Code/log.md

 # 100 Days Of Code - Log

-The Log of my #100DaysofCode Challege.
+The Log of my #100DaysofCode Challenge.

 ### Day 01: March 11, 2021 Thursday